HackQuarantine/hq-website/info.md

 * How to reach you - discord ID, social media, etc
 * Your time availability and whether or not you want to work asynchronously

+## Donations
+We’re fundraising for the World Health Organisation!
+Any excess sponsorship we raise will be donated, in addition to anything donated to our fundraiser!
+You can donate at https://donate.hackquarantine.com.

+If you would like to learn more about the World Health Organization COVID 19 Response Fund, check out: https://www.who.int/emergencies/diseases/novel-coronavirus-2019/donate

+## We’re providing you with some awesome tools
+You can claim all of these and more through Scratchcard!
+Login with the same account you use for Platform/Discourse.
+Scratchcard can be accessed through https://scratchcard.hackquarantine.com

+* Free [Algolia](https://www.algolia.com/) pro plan for not-for-profit apps/websites related to COVID-19
+* Free .TECH, .ONLINE, and .SPACE Domain names with [Domain.com](https://www.domain.com/)
+* [Radar.io](https://radar.io/) API Premium Features for all students
+* [GitKraken](https://www.gitkraken.com/) Pro Licenses for attendees

 ## Talks & Workshops

 We’ve got an awesome set of talks and workshops for you over the next three weeks!
 From intro workshops on technologies, to serverside chats with the founders of tech companies, there’s something for everyone!
 We’ll be broadcasting talks across all timezones at https://twitch.tv/hackquarantine, and upload as many as we can to our YouTube channel.
 Check out our schedule at https://hackquarantine.com/schedule to see if there’s any you fancy - the later weeks will fill up as the hackathon goes on!

+If you’re interested in giving a talk or a workshop, you can register it at http://workshops.hackquarantine.com/

 ## Science Resources

 Head over to [this document](https://docs.google.com/document/d/1Y70ObSZCyB308QNbFXelNbl6GAWGfghWA_qJp96awOA/edit) to find out useful information, videos, literature, and the like!
 It’ll also have some prompts and inspiration to help you get an idea of what you’d like to work on over the course of the hackathon!

-## Tools we're providing

-You can claim all of these and more through Scratchcard!
-Login with the same account you use for Discourse.
-* Free Algolia pro plan for not-for-profit apps/websites related to COVID-19
-* Free .TECH, .ONLINE, and .SPACE Domain names with Domain.com
-* Radar.io API Premium Features for all students
-* GitKraken Pro Licenses for attendees

-## Donations

-We’re fundraising for the World Health Organisation!
-Any excess sponsorship we raise will be donated, in addition to anything donated to our fundraiser!
-You can donate at https://donate.hackquarantine.com.

-If you would like to learn more about the World Health Organization COVID 19 Response Fund, check out https://www.who.int/emergencies/diseases/novel-coronavirus-2019/donate